iamleelu27/SDN-Static-Routing/README.md

-# SDN-Static-Routing
+# Static Routing using SDN (Mininet)

+This project demonstrates static routing in an SDN environment using Mininet.
+Flow rules are manually installed in switches to define a fixed path.
+Initially, communication fails due to absence of rules.
+After adding rules, packets are successfully delivered.
+Regression testing confirms consistent routing behavior.# Static Routing using SDN (Mininet)

-Static routing is implemented in an SDN environment using Mininet by manually installing flow rules in switches.
-Initially, communication fails due to lack of rules.
-After defining a fixed path, packets are successfully delivered.
-Regression testing confirms consistent routing behavior without dynamic changes.
+This project demonstrates static routing in an SDN environment using Mininet.
+Flow rules are manually installed in switches to define a fixed path.
+Initially, communication fails due to absence of rules.
+After adding rules, packets are successfully delivered.
+Regression testing confirms consistent routing behavior.